 Stop Schlepping: The Pared-Down Packing Guide for a Family Beach Trip

-School is out, summer is in and the shore is calling.
-We'll walk you through what you need for a beach trip with kids with the goal being to keep meltdowns (kids and grown-ups alike) to a minimum.
+We'll walk you through what you need for a beach trip with kids with the goal being to keep meltdowns (from kids and grown-ups alike) to a minimum.

 Even though it's been a minute, I do remember the days of walking to the beach with only a chair, a towel, a great book and a drink.
 Once kids entered the picture, I had to seriously rethink my beach strategy.
 I was suddenly a pack mule lugging all the essentials for a successful day in the sunshine.

 It took a little trial and error, but nowadays, I have a streamlined packing list and know exactly what we need to hang out by the shore.
 I start with a cooler full of ALL the snacks and drinks.
 (Do not skimp on the food.
 Food is essential for a great beach day.
 Cranky kid?
 Hand them a pack of gummies.
 Cranky teen?
 Hand them trail mix.
 Cranky adult?
 Hand them a drink.)
 And then, I cover us all in sunscreen (Supergoop and Beauty Counter are my faves), gather all my must-haves for the beach — keep scrolling to see — and head to the sand and water.

 I fought the wagon for a while.
 It seemed too bulky and over the top for a light and breezy day by the sea that I envisioned.
 Once I gave it a try, though, I realized it minimized my pack mule status a bit, and I was able to walk to the beach with ease instead of juggling multiple bags, chairs and umbrellas.
 Make sure to look for a wagon with wide, chunky wheels, like this all-terrain one, so that it'll easily roll over the sand.